AHSomerset/EHCP-Digital_Assistant-Autogen/instructions/partials/_validator_common_rules.md

 *   **(CRITICAL)** The presence of conversational text such as "information not provided in the source documents" is a CRITICAL error.

 ### Citation Rules
 The file being validated contains citation tags like `[SOURCE: filename.txt]` after each statement.
+Citations do not have to be 'word-for-word' quotations.
+The writer team may use inference and re-wording to meet the output requirements.
+*   The writer team must refer to named professionals only by their job title or departmnent, not by name.
+This does not constitute a citation error.
 *   **(STANDARD)** A statement that is factually correct (it exists in one of the source documents) but its `[SOURCE: ...]` tag points to the **wrong document** is a **STANDARD** error.
 You must * state which document the fact was actually found in.

 #### File Structure Rules